JOJ0/joj0.github.io/_posts/2017-9-10-adhs-tron.md

 ADHS-Tron ready to roll!
 <br><br>

-Find the code to this project here: [github.com/joj0/adhs-tron](https://github.com/joj0/adhs-tron).
+Find the final code to this project here: [github.com/joj0/adhs-tron](https://github.com/joj0/adhs-tron).
 Feel free to fork, send issues and so on!
 <br><br>